-The terms of the settlement with the original 13 settling mortgage servicers include an estimated $3.6 billion in direct cash compensation to nearly 4.2 million eligible borrowers and $5.7 billion in additional mortgage assistance, such as loan modifications and forgiveness of deficiency judgments.
-(EverBank will provide about $37 million in cash payments to more than 32,000 mortgage borrowers and $6.3 million to housing assistance groups.
-Ally/GMAC agreed to pay $230 million in direct cash payments to borrowers.)
+The terms of the settlement with the original 13 settling mortgage servicers included an estimated $3.6 billion in direct cash compensation to nearly 4.2 million eligible borrowers and $5.7 billion in additional mortgage assistance, such as loan modifications and forgiveness of deficiency judgments.
+EverBank agreed to provide about $37 million in cash payments to more than 32,000 mortgage borrowers and $6.3 million to housing assistance groups.
+Ally/GMAC agreed to pay $230 million in direct cash payments to borrowers.

 Who gets money from the settlement?
 Homeowners who were in some stage of the foreclosure process at any time in 2009 or 2010 and had their loan handled by one of the settling mortgage servicers will receive a payment under the settlement, regardless of whether or not they were wronged.
 Those who requested a foreclosure review will receive a higher payment.

 How much will homeowners get?
 The settlement checks range from $300 to $125,000, with most borrowers receiving a few hundred dollars.
 (For EverBank, the payout range is $1,050 to $125,000 plus equity in some cases.)
 Only around 1,000 households will receive $125,000.
 These top payouts will go to military servicemembers who lost their homes even though they were eligible for protection under federal law, as well as to those homeowners were current on payments, but lost their homes nonetheless.

 To determine payment amounts, borrowers were categorized based the stage of their foreclosure process (completed, rescinded, or in progress) and the type of possible servicer error.
 Regulators then used a financial remediation matrix published in June 2012 as a guide and incorporated input from various consumer groups to determine the payment amount.